-- 2.8.1.
 The Neighbourhood Plan, once made, will form part of the Development Plan for Rushcliffe, and will be subject to the Council's Local Plan Annual Monitoring Report (AMR) regime.
-The AMR provides many of the monitoring and review mechanisms relevant to Neighbourhood Plan policies, as they sit within the wider Strategic Policies of the Local Plan, including matters of housing and employment delivery. - 2.8.2.
-Consequently, it is considered that the existing monitoring arrangements for the strategic policies of the Local Plan Part One and Part Two will be sufficient for most of the Neighbourhood Plan policies. - 2.8.3.
+The AMR provides many of the monitoring and review mechanisms relevant to Neighbourhood Plan policies, as they sit within the wider Strategic Policies of the Local Plan, including matters of housing and employment delivery.

+Consequently, it is considered that the existing monitoring arrangements for the strategic policies of the Local Plan Part One and Part Two will be sufficient for most of the Neighbourhood Plan policies.

 It may be necessary for Tollerton Parish Council, in conjunction with Rushcliffe Borough Council, to monitor specified indicators or to agree to a certain time period for review.
-These indicators will establish whether the policies are having the desired outcomes and will highlight policies requiring immediate or timely review to align them with their original purpose. - 2.8.4.
-Subsequently, key indicators from approved planning applications and relevant policies (although other policies in the Plan should also be taken into account) covering applications only within Tollerton relating to the Neighbourhood Plan are (but not limited to): - Revisions to national policy and guidance - Revision to the Local Plan or its evidence base - The list of designated and non-designated heritage assets in the Parish, should any new sites or structures be required to be added to the lists of both designated and non-designated heritage assets - Changes to the Local Green Spaces in Tollerton - 2.8.5.
-The Neighbourhood Plan has been prepared to guide development up to 2030. - 2.8.6.
+These indicators will establish whether the policies are having the desired outcomes and will highlight policies requiring immediate or timely review to align them with their original purpose.

+Subsequently, key indicators from approved planning applications and relevant policies (although other policies in the Plan should also be taken into account) covering applications only within Tollerton relating to the Neighbourhood Plan are (but not limited to):

+- Revisions to national policy and guidance - Revision to the Local Plan or its evidence base - The list of designated and non-designated heritage assets in the Parish should any new sites or structures be required to be added to the lists of both designated and non-designated heritage assets - Changes to the Local Green Spaces in Tollerton

+The Neighbourhood Plan has been prepared to guide development up to 2030.

 There are a number of circumstances under which a partial review of the Neighbourhood Plan may be necessary.
-These may include a revision of the existing local planning documents or if the policies highlighted for review are not adequately addressed in the objectives set out for the Neighbourhood Plan. - 2.8.7.
-Once the TNP is formally 'made' the Parish Council will review planning applications that come forward within the neighbourhood plan area and provide comments on proposals and whether they comply with the policies, vision and objectives of the TNP.
-This group will also be responsible for monitoring the TNP and determining if the document in whole or in part needs to be reviewed or updated.
+These may include a revision of the existing local planning documents or if the policies highlighted for review are not adequately addressed in the objectives set out for the Neighbourhood Plan.

+Once the TNP is formally 'made' the Parish Council will review planning applications that come forward within the neighbourhood plan area and provide comment on proposals as to whether they comply with the policies, vision and objectives of the TNP.
+This group will also be responsible for monitoring the TNP and determining if the document in whole or in part needs to be reviewing or updated.